 First impression: Talk about crispy and – yes – meaty.
 Very meaty!
-Thundering bass, scratchy, corny – all that jazz!
+Thundering bass, scratchy, crunchy – all that jazz!

-Because on the other hand, whilst definitely rocky and straightforward, the record kind of sounds like Evanescence in The Open Door without lithium.
-Yet again, Andrea Ferro‘s Amorphis-esque interludes do undoubtedly add a lot of crunch to bring that metallic counterweight to bear.
+Because on the other hand, whilst definitely rocky and straightforward, the record kind of sounds like Evanescence without the lithium.
+Yet again, Andrea Ferro‘s interludes do undoubtedly add a lot of juice to bring that metallic counterweight to bear.

-And this is how best to describe Dark Adrenaline: A rocky, a stormy way of presenting Gothic Metal, in a somewhat industrial robe, pleasing to them masses that judge ye so harshly.
+In other words, you’ll find a rocky, stormy way of presenting Gothic Metal, a pleasant metal tornado to please those mean masses that judge ye so harshly.

 Yet, the poppy fallout clearly shows: The generic billboard charts did not show all that great of an acclaim for Dark Adrenaline.
 With the exception of the US, Canadian and Italian charts that is, which came in at reasonable levels.